rpoleski/MulensModel/developers_board.md

     * _source\_flux\_ratio added to ModelParameters_
     * Fit.fit\_fluxes docstring to be updated
     * which\_parameters() - note that it doesnt work for binary source parameters, but the parameters work properly; just BSPL and rho\_2 etc. are optional
-    * models with fixed no blending: fit\_blending keyword changes
     * parallax models
     * binary source - there should be one Fit less in Event.get\_chi2xxx functions - if there are 2 sources, then calculate magnification and use F\_S = F\_S\_1+F\_S\_2 and get it from self.model.fit; most probably adding some function to Fit would help
     * test binary-lens binary-source